signalogic/SigSRF_SDK/mediaTest_readme.md

 For .pcap or .pcapng files with incorrect or zero packet timestamp values (sometimes referred to as "arrival timestamps"), you can set mediaMin options to use a queue-balancing algorithm to estimate correct packet push rate; see section [Packet Push Rate Control](#user-content-packetpushratecontrol) below.

-<a name="codecauto-detection"></a>
+<a name="CodecAutoDetection"></a>
 #### Codec Auto-Detection

 In dynamic session mode, when mediaMin finds a new unique combination of IP address, port, and RTP payload type, it creates a new session.
-In that process mediaMin examines the payload type and payload header to determine the codec type.
-The code that does this is surprisingly accurate for dynamic payload types (tested against more than 100 pcaps with a variety of codecs) but it's still an estimate and not guaranteed to be correct.
+In that process mediaMin examines the payload type and payload header to determine the codec type and bitrate.
+The heuristic algorithm that does this is surprisingly accurate for dynamic payload types (tested against more than 100 pcaps with a variety of codecs) but it's still an estimate and not guaranteed to be correct.
 In case of a detection error, SDP information can be used to override codec auto-detection. mediaMin supports three (3) types of SDP info:

 > 1. .sdp file given on the command line, for example:
 >